-Our goal is to draw out each coffee bean’s unique character and attributes during the roasting process.
+For nearly 15 wonderful years our goal is to draw out each coffee bean’s unique character and attributes during the roasting process.
 We consider roasting an art that is performed with a passion for perfection.
 If the roasting time is too long, the coffee will taste “dark” and burned, while coffee that is roasted for too short a time will lack flavor.
 At Evening Star Coffee Roasters, we roast with our eyes, ears, and nose (no computers or digitization processes with pre-set computer logic).
 We look for all the key signs, smells, and sounds of a perfectly roasted coffee.
 When the coffee reaches optimal flavor, aroma, and body, we stop the roasting process and discharge the beans into a cooling bin.
 We firmly believe that a hands-on approach to roasting guarantees freshness and consistency across all roasts.
 A hands-on approach allows for complete control of the roasting process when unforeseen variables arise.
 These variables are situations and occurrences that a computer or a digitization process would not be able to detect thus sacrificing the quality of the roast.
 Our goal is to roast to perfection!

 Storage of Coffee